Skip to content

 THE ARMENIAN-AZERBAIJANI BORDER ISSUE

-Border issues between Armenia and Azerbaijan have always maintained their relevance, existing long before the emergence of the two contemporary nations.
+Border issues between Armenia and Azerbaijan have always maintained their relevance, existing long before the emergence of the two contemporary states.
 The border between the first independent republics in 1918-1920 remained fairly conventional up until their Sovietization.
 And even after this, border issues between the “brotherly” Soviet republics remained subjects of dispute and continuous review throughout the seven decades of the USSR’s existence.
-Issues related to transport communications, water resources, pastures and other factors served as grounds for changing the administrative boundaries between the Armenian and Azerbaijani SSRs.
-As the time progressed, enclaves belonging to the neighboring nation began to develop within the territories of both republics, spanning virtually the entire border.
+Issues related to transport communications, water resources, pastures and other factors served as grounds for changing the administrative boundaries between Armenian and Azerbaijani SSRs.
+As the time progressed, enclaves belonging to the neighboring country began to develop within the territories of both republics, spanning virtually the entire border.
 Already during the period of restoration of independence, these areas became centers of additional tension and military clashes between the sides.
-In this context, reflecting on similar conflict situations triggered by the presence of enclaves that were also formed in Soviet times among the autonomies of the North Caucasus and the republics of Central Asia, one can confidently assume that the “enclave” policy was “invented” by the central authorities of the USSR in order to curb the centrifugal aspirations of the union republics.
+In this context, reflecting on similar conflict situations triggered by the presence of enclaves that were also formed in Soviet times among the autonomies of the North Caucasus and the republics of the Central Asia, one can confidently assume that the “enclave” policy was “invented” by the central authorities of the USSR in order to curb the centrifugal aspirations of the union republics.

 In one way or another, subsequent to Armenia and Azerbaijan gaining de facto independence, the borders of these states underwent a number of changes as a result of the bloody wars of the early 1990s and post-2020.
 Simultaneously, a prevalent sentiment took hold in both societies that all past border changes occurred unjustly, favoring the opposite side.

-At this stage of the conflict, with Baku, Yerevan and a number of international players talking about a historical opportunity for achieving lasting peace, the issue of border delimitation becomes particularly relevant.
-If there is a shared belief that the most legitimate method for defining the border is to reference the 1991 Alma-Ata Declaration as a foundational document, then the constructive discussion on the issue of enclaves, the facilitation of effective economic activity and the security of border areas assumes fundamental importance.
+At this stage of the conflict, with Baku, Yerevan and a number of international players talking about a historical opportunity for achieving lasting peace, the issue of border delimitation becomes particularly important.
+If there is a shared belief that the most legitimate method for defining the border is to reference the 1991 Alma-Ata Declaration as a fundamental document, then the constructive discussion on the issue of enclaves, the facilitation of effective economic activity and the security of border areas assumes fundamental importance.

 The article by political scientist Samvel Meliksetyan presents the historical and politico-legal factors surrounding the establishment of the Armenian-Azerbaijani border, contradictions among various maps and a detailed description of the enclaves.
 The author provides his perspective on the delimitation process, intending to ensure that the borders do not turn into a time bomb threatening the future of the two states.